JanssenProject/jans/docs/cedarling/README.md

 ![](../assets/cedarling/cedarling-readme-01.jpg)

-The Cedarling is not merely a library--it is an embeddable Policy Decision Point (PDP), which includes an in-memory cache to enable efficient logging.
+In addition to being a library, the Cedarling is an embeddable Policy Decision Point (PDP), which includes an in-memory cache to enable efficient logging.
 It connects to a Policy Repository to obtain its policies.
-Enterprises may also want to connect the Cedarling to a Janssen Lock Server to centralize collection of decision logs--a record of allowed or denied access to a capability.
+Enterprises may also want to connect the Cedarling to a Janssen Lock Server to centralize collection of decision logs, which are a record of allowed or denied access to a capability.
 Lock Server can enable enterprises to perform threat detection and stream the logs to a SIEM or ITDR.

 The Cedarling supports JWT validation and claims mapping.
-Validation includes checking the signature against a list of trusted issuers, validating the contents of the token (e.g. check the `exp` and `nbf`), and checking if the JWT is active or revoked via the [OAuth Status List](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-19.html) specification.
+Validation includes checking the signature against a list of trusted issuers, validating the contents of the token (e.g. checking the `exp` and `nbf`), and checking if the JWT is active or revoked via the [OAuth Status List](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-19.html) specification.
 Claims mapping provides a mechanism to map data from the JWT payload to Cedar entities, making the data available for policy evaluation.